marvicrm/iloveu2/README.md

 # iloveu2
 This is a self-replicated vbscript program.
-I created this code to a the better understanding how a malware works Please keep in mind that vbscript only works on Windows
+I created this code to a better understanding how a malware works Please keep in mind that vbscript only works on Windows

 <b>What this code does?</b>